DavidVentura/esp-snapcast/README.md

 - PCM requires ~1.6Mbit/s
 - Flac requires ~1Mbit/s
+- Opus requires ~250Kbit/s

-Both of which seem perfectly fine on the ESP32.
+All of which seem perfectly fine on the ESP32.

 ## Hardware